JDRIVO/rTorrent-Disk-Checker/README.md

 ## Setup

-Run the installation script by entering the following command in your terminal:
+Run the setup script by entering the following command in your terminal (Refer to this script for manual configuration instructions):

 `bash setup.sh`